tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-prioritizing-strategy.md

 ## Identifying the engagement trigger

 Clients come to me with some broad ask "help us with our strategy" but it's often a specific trigger.
-Two that recently happneed:
+Two that recently happened:

 1. A very small team hired a new full-time role so they suddenly had more resources.
 How should they deploy these resources?
 How should they evolve their business as a result?
 2. A business feeling uncertain about the rise of chatGPT and how it impacts their business